rubychilds/LAAS/README.md

 ##/red/:from

-Will return content of the form 'Well, Love me red. - :from'.
+Will return content of the form 'Well, Love me pink. - :from'.

 ##/life/:from